What was I thinking when I agreed to visit the Shard?

 It was at this point that I started to feel a little uneasy.
-I looked up at the tv screen in the lift as it showed us ascending towards each floor ‘50, 51, 52’ at a rapid speed until it reached floor 68.
+I looked up at the tv screen in the lift as it showed us ascending toward each floor ‘50, 51, and 52’ at a rapid speed until it reached floor 68.
 The lift doors opened, and the panic really started to set in.
-We were almost here but as another little test to my uneasy stomach, we had to go up a flight of stairs to reach the top.
+We were almost there, but as another little test to my uneasy stomach, we had to go up a flight of stairs to reach the top.

 All I could see was how high up we were.